RetepRelleum/uPyExplorer/README.md

 # uPyExplorer
-Explorer for Micropython Device developed on Ubuntu Python 3.8 testet on esp32 and esp8266
+The Explorer for Micropython Device is developed on Ubuntu Python 3.8 and tested on esp32 and esp8266. still in work